ghosert/VimProject/note-taking/zybuluo-improvement.md

 - [ ] latest release
     - [ ] redirect zybuluo.com to zybuluo.com/cmd instead of /mdeditor for google seo and advertise
     - [ ] search anywhere I'm still using development.ini, should be replaced by development-uwsgi.ini instead.
+- [ ] make page load faster when open note and switch notes.
+- [ ] Polish theme
+    - [ ] Enhance the current black and white theme
+    - [ ] How to switch theme better
+    - [ ] new theme like nintendo switch fc style, red and white theme
 - [ ] figure out why amazon fee is still high, use ai to analize the access.log for cost
-- [ ] make zybuluo.com work for offline and update notification for both cmd markdown app and website by introducing service-worker to replace application cache.
 - [ ] check all the zybuluo changes at zybuluo.com my notes.
 - [ ] Use local LLM to detect bad notes/users and delete them in both local and prod database
 - [ ] select count(1) from user_notes limit 100 and date range is slow in prod. this impacts /admin/user_notes page, timeout issue. check how to enhance timeout and make sql faster